Allocator Architecture

 > (phys_range_end - phys_range_start + 1) * fraction

 Occupancy formula (sub_A99FE0, 7 instructions).
-Given a per-SM register file configuration from occupancy_constants.json (see register_file_config.json for the per-arch tables), the maximum warp occupancy for a given register count is:
+The maximum warp occupancy for a given register count is:

 // Profile fields (set by sub_AAFCF0 from the arch profile vtable):